PlatONnetwork/PIPs/PIPs/PIP-2.md

 For Token units, compatibility with Ethereum Token units `ether/wei` is not recommended as a reminder that the user or developer is currently using the contract in the PlatON network.

 ## Description
 This upgrade will be compatible with historical data and requires an on-chain governance upgrade.
-See the discussion[Link](https://forum.latticex.foundation/t/topic/4636)
+See the discussion [Link](https://forum.latticex.foundation/t/topic/4636)